 See how much better the sink looked!!

-Tip on the Homax: Be sure to follow the steps to the letter!
+Tip Be sure to follow the steps to the letter!
 Sanding the surface is so important.
 Just being sure I let it completely dry between coats…I let it dry in between coats for a full day in between.
 I cannot stress how important that is, if you want it to hold up.
 Let it cure a few days before using.
 It takes 2 weeks to cure completely so don’t use any harsh chemicals on it before it cures.
 In another house I put this on some tile in a bathroom, it lasted 15 years!
 So that’s why I chose this product.

 I left about a inch all around the top.
 This is because I will put the counter top paint there, looks much neater when done.
 I also tore out the side panel…